 - Dark under eyes and bags, caused by lack of sleep

-To top it off, new mothers who are breastfeeding don’t have as many options for skin care treatments and products that are considered safe.
+To top it off, new mothers who are chestfeeding don’t have as many options for skin care treatments and products that are considered safe.
 Expecting mothers have even fewer.
 To learn more about safe skin care during pregnancy, check out our previous article entitled

 What Beauty Treatments are Safe During Pregnancy?
 For those of you who have already given birth and are looking for solutions to your common skin concerns, continue reading below for our top skin care tips for new moms.